15/3 Credit Card Payment Method: What It Is and How It Works

 When Does the 15/3 Credit Card Payment Method Work?

-Another possible reason to pay on a bimonthly basis instead of only once a month is if you have outstanding credit card debt that you’re working to pay down.
+Another reason to pay on a bimonthly basis instead of only once a month is if you have outstanding credit card debt that you’re working to pay down.
 If you make only the credit card minimum payment, you’ll end up paying a large amount of interest before you pay off your balance.
 By paying every two weeks instead, you end up making additional payments, which can help lower the total amount of interest that you have to pay before your balance is completely paid off.

 Recommended: When Are Credit Card Payments Due?